-On Unix or Linux clients, you can set the environment variable $ARMLMD\LICENSE\FILE$ to include port@server information.
+On Unix or Linux clients, you can set the environment variable ARMLMD\LICENSE\FILE to include port@server information.

-- Note -
+----- Note --

-If a default port in the range between 27000 and 27009 is used on the server, then the port number can be omitted in the environment variable, but you must include the '@' symbol before the name of the server.
+If a default port in the range between 27000 and 27009 is used on the server, then you can omit the port number in the environment variable, but you must include the '@' symbol before the name of the server.
 For example, @my\server.

-You can configure your Unix/Linux client to obtain its license from a server using shell commands.
+You can configure your Unix/Linux client to obtain its license from a server using shell commands, or by editing the .frlxlmrc file.